 “We are nonetheless excited about the future of E3 and look forward to announcing more details soon.”

-The ESA said last year that it had planned for E3 2022 to return to an in-person event.
+The ESA said that it had planned for E3 2022 to return to an in-person event last year.
 However, Omicron has contributed to hundreds of thousands of new infections each day in the US, where the E3 is held.

 E3 regularly takes place in early June, but the ESA has yet to confirm the dates for the next show.

-The US recorded more than 1 million Covid-19 cases on Monday, according to data from Johns Hopkins University, as the Omicron variant is spreading unabated.
+According to data from Johns Hopkins University, the US recorded more than 1 million Covid-19 cases on Monday as the Omicron variant is spreading unabated.